David Charles Benton

-David Charles Benton (born 29 October 1957) is a British nurse and regulatory and health policy expert who is the 5th Chief Executive Officer of the National Council of State Boards of Nursing (NCSBN) based in Chicago, Illinois, USA.
+David Charles Benton PhD, RGN, FRCN, FAAN, (born 29 October 1957) is a British nurse and regulatory and health policy expert who is the 5th Chief Executive Officer of the National Council of State Boards of Nursing (NCSBN) based in Chicago, Illinois, USA.
 Benton was previously Chief Executive Officer of the International Council of Nurses in Geneva, Switzerland.
-Benton publishes on nursing and health policy, leadership, occupational licensure and nurse regulatory models, workforce and migration, and research methods including the use of social network analysis, and bibliometric analysis.
+Benton publishes on nursing and health policy, leadership, occupational licensure and nurse regulatory models, workforce and migration, and research methods, including the use of social network analysis, and bibliometric analysis.

 Education

 Benton is a Registered Nurse who qualified in both general nursing (1983) and mental health nursing (1984) at the Highland College of Nursing and Midwifery in Inverness which later became part of the University of Stirling.
 He was educated at Elgin East End School and Elgin Academy, Moray and holds a BSc in Electronic and Electrical Engineering (1978) from Robert Gordon Institute of Technology (now Robert Gordon University), an MPhil (1988) from Abertay University and an MSc and PhD (2013) from Complutense University of Madrid.